ldionne/dyno/README.md

 };
 ```

-In some sense, the `te::T const&` parameter used above represents the type of
+In some sense, the `dyno::T const&` parameter used above represents the type of
 the (polymorphic) `this` pointer that would be passed in case of a traditional
 virtual method.
 When the interface is defined, the next step is to actually
 create a type that satisfies this interface.
 With inheritance, you would write